quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 frame ({{Section 9.2 of QUIC-TRANSPORT}}) they send or they can simply send an IMMEDIATE_ACK frame, which is a non-probing frame.

-Endpoints who wish to migrate need to consider the effects of the current ACK_FREQUENCY parameters and how they affect the connection after migration.
-Once the congestion controller and rtt estimator are reset upon migration ({{Section 9.4 of QUIC-TRANSPORT}}), an updated ACK_FREQUENCY frame SHOULD be sent to reflect the new rtt and congestion control parameters.
+An endpoint's congestion controller and RTT estimator are reset upon confirmation of migration ({{Section 9.4 of QUIC-TRANSPORT}}), which can have adverse impact on the number of acknowledgements received after migration.
+An endpoint that has sent an ACK_FREQUENCY frame earlier in the connection SHOULD update and send a new ACK_FREQUENCY frame immediately upon confirmation of connection migration.

 ## Path MTU Discovery {#path-mtu-discovery}
 An endpoint performing path MTU discovery will need to consider the